A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Experimental evaluation

+We employed three kernels for attributed graphs: the shortest-path kernel, cf. Section~\ref{sec:shortes-path:exp-impl}, the \textsc{GraphHopper} and \textsc{GraphInvariant} kernel as described in Section~\ref{sec:wv}.
+Preliminary experiments with the subgraph matching kernel showed that it cannot be computed by explicit feature maps for non-trivial subgraph sizes due to its high memory consumption.
+The same holds for fixed length walk kernels with walk length $\wlength \geq 3$.
+Therefore, we did not consider these kernels any further regarding Q1, but investigate them for graphs with discrete labels in Sections~\ref{sec:evaluation:flrw} and~\ref{sec:evaluation:sm} to answer Q2a and Q2b.

-We employed three kernels for attributed graphs: the shortest-path kernel, cf. Section~\ref{sec:shortes-path:exp-impl}, and the \textsc{GraphHopper} and \textsc{GraphInvariant} kernel as described in Section~\ref{sec:wv}.
-We used the Dirac kernel to compare shortest-path lengths and selected the number of Weisfeiler-Lehman refinement steps for the \textsc{GraphInvariant} kernel from $h \in \{0, \dots, 7\}$.
-For the comparison of attributes we employed the dimension-wise product of hat kernel $k_\Delta$ as defined in Equation~\eqref{eq:rbf_hat} choosing $\delta$ from $\{0.2, 0.4, 0.6, 0.8, 1.0, 1.5, 2.0\}$.
+For the shortest-path kernel we used the Dirac kernel to compare path lengths and selected the number of Weisfeiler-Lehman refinement steps for the \textsc{GraphInvariant} kernel from $h \in \{0, \dots, 7\}$.
+For the comparison of attributes we employed the dimension-wise product of the hat kernel $k_\Delta$ as defined in Equation~\eqref{eq:rbf_hat} choosing $\delta$ from $\{0.2, 0.4, 0.6, 0.8, 1.0, 1.5, 2.0\}$.
 The three kernels were computed functionally employing this kernel as a base line.
 We obtained approximate explicit feature maps for the attribute kernel by the method of~\citet{Rahimi2008} and used these to derive approximate explicit feature maps for the graph kernels.
-We varied the number of non-zero components of the feature vectors for the attribute kernel, i.e., the number of random binning features, from $\{1, 2, 4, 8, 16, 32, 64\}$.
+We varied the number of random binning features from $\{1, 2, 4, 8, 16, 32, 64\}$, which corresponds to the number of non-zero components of the feature vectors for the attribute kernel and controls its approximation quality.
 Please note that the running time is effected by the kernel parameters, i.e., $\delta$ of Equation~\eqref{eq:rbf_hat} and the number $h$ of Weisfeiler-Lehman refinement steps for \textsc{GraphInvariant}.
 Therefore, in the following we report the running times for fixed values $\delta=1$ and $h=3$, which were selected frequently by cross-validation.

 All experiments were conducted using Oracle Java v1.8.0 on an Intel Xeon E5-2640 CPU at 2.5GHz with 64GB of RAM using a single processor only.

-\subsubsection{Results and Discussion}
+\subsubsection{Results and discussion}

 We were not able to compute the shortest-path kernel by explicit feature maps with more than 16 iterations of binning for the base kernel on \textsc{Enzymes} and \textsc{Proteins} and no more than 4 iterations on \textsc{Synthie} and \textsc{SyntheticNew} with 64 GB of main memory.
 The high memory consumption of this kernel is in accordance with our theoretical analysis, since the multiplication of vertex and edge kernels drastically increases the number of non-zero components of the feature vectors.
 This problem does not effect the two weighted vertex kernels to the same extent.
 We observed the general trend that the memory consumption and running time increases with small values of $\delta$.
 This is explained by the fact that the number of components of the feature vectors of the vertex kernels increases in this case.
 Although the number of non-zero components does not increase for these feature vectors, it does for the graph kernel feature vectors, since the number of vertices with attributes falling into different bins increases.